Matzefritz/HiWonder_MentorPi/README.md

 ```
 * **Build the workspace again**
-When you are in the `ros2_ws` folder you can build the workspace again with
+When you are in the `ros2_ws` folder, you can build the workspace again with
 ```bash
 colcon build
 ```
-Make sure the build proccess succeeds.
+Make sure the build process succeeds.

 # Testing
 If you successfully installed everything we can start testing.

 ## Test Motor Functions
-The expansion board from Hiwonder controlls all 4 wheels, the 2 pwm servos the camera is atached to and also allows for access to the IMU.
+The expansion board from Hiwonder controls all 4 wheels, the 2 PWM servos the camera is attached to and also allows for access to the IMU.
-All this functionality is managed by the `controller` package which can be found in the `driver` folder in the src folder in your ROS2 workspace.
+All this functionality is managed by the `controller` package, which can be found in the `driver` folder in the src folder in your ROS2 workspace.
 With
 ```bash
 ros2 launch controller controller.launch.py
 ```
 you can launch this package.
-You can verify a succesfull launch by typing
+You can verify a successful launch by typing
 ```bash
 ros2 topic list
 ```